Where to Eat Vegetarian Food in KL (Without Getting It Wrong)

 The Stalls We Visit

 Our guide takes you to a family-run stall in Brickfields that's been serving banana leaf rice for 27 years.
 Their vegetable curry changes daily based on what's fresh at the market.
-We also visit a Buddhist vegetarian kitchen in Sentul where the head chef trained under a temple monk -- their 'duck' made from yuba is so convincing even meat-eaters ask for seconds.
+We also visit a Buddhist vegetarian kitchen in Sentul where the head chef trained under a temple monk.
+Their 'duck' made from yuba is so convincing even meat-eaters ask for seconds.

 The Honest Truth